 (4) is the most subtle case.
 Consider matching n with AC.
-First, n expands to $An_1n_2$ .
-But should $n_1$ then expand to c or c?
-In a general nondeterministic grammar, it is impossible to tell simply by looking ahead at the next token c: we may first consider $n_1 \to c$ and, finding that $n_2$ fails to match, backtrack to the other branch to consider $n_1 \to c$ and $n_2 \to c$ and succeed.
-However, the second constraint on DGNF grammars eliminates this choice: only $n_1 \to c$ applies, and so the grammar does not match AC.
+First, n expands to An_1n_2 .
+But should n_1 then expand to c or ε ?
+In a general nondeterministic grammar, it is impossible to tell simply by looking ahead at the next token c: we may first consider $n_1 \rightarrow c$ and, finding that n_2 fails to match, backtrack to the other branch to consider $n_1 \rightarrow \epsilon$ and $n_2 \rightarrow c$ and succeed.
+However, the second constraint on DGNF grammars eliminates this choice: only $n_1 \rightarrow c$ applies, and so the grammar does not match AC.
 As we will see, the formal definition of DGNF (§3.2) rules out (4) as a DGNF grammar, ensuring that parsing is deterministic.
 As the examples demonstrate, DGNF ensures that there is never any ambiguity about whether a production rule applies during parsing.